SCCapstone/Neptune/Documents/API.md

 ```
 okay: Clipboard updated\
 clipboardSharingOff: Unable to get, clipboard sharing disabled.\
-getBlocked: Server/client does not allow the other device to get the clipboard contents.
+getBlocked: Server/client does not allow the other device to get the clipboard contents.\
+failed: Generic error.

 ---